scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 ===============================================

 In this case study the coding theory class contained in ``fec_conv.py`` is exercised.
 In digital communications digital information in the form of *bits* are sent from the transmitter to the receiver.
-The transmission channel might be a wired or wireless and the signal carrying the bits may be at *baseband*, as in say Ethernet, or *bandpass* on a *carrier frequency*, as in WiFi.
-To error protect bits sent over the channel forward error correction (FEC) coding, such as *convolutional codes*, can be employed.
+The transmission channel might be wired or wireless, and the signal carrying the bits may be at *baseband*, as in say Ethernet, or *bandpass* on a *carrier frequency*, as in WiFi.
+To error protect bits sent over the channel *forward error correction* (FEC) coding, such as *convolutional codes*, can be employed.
 Encoding is applied before the source bits are modulated onto the carrier to form the transmitted signal.
+With a rate 1/2 convolutional code each source bit is encoded into two channel bits.
+Here the specific case is taken from a final exam using a rate 1/2, :math:`K=5` code.
+Note rate 1/2 means two code bits per input source bit and :math:`K=5` referes to the *register* length employed by the encoder.

 .. figure:: scipy_2015_fig2.pdf
    :scale: 55%